-Date:

-To Whom It May Concern:

-My son/daughter, I.D. #

-has my permission to be a First Semester Gra duate for the school year.
-I

-understand that he/she will be allowed to part icipate in the Graduation Ceremony on

-if all graduation require ements are met.

-Yes, I would like to participat No, I do not want to participa It is the student's responsibility to make conta items for graduation. te in the Graduati on Ceremony in June.

-Student Signature F Parent Signature

-Attendance Clerk Signature (Counselor Signature

-Approved by Campus Principal Signatu Da te
+Date: To Whom It May Concern: My son/daughter, I.D. # has my permission to be a First Semester Graduate f or theschool year.
+I understand that he/she will be allowed to participate if all graduation requirements a in the Graduation Ceremony on Yes, I would like to participate in the No, I do not want to participate in th It is the student's responsibility to make contact with items for graduation. the school office to order all necessary Student Signature Parent Signature Attendance Clerk Signature Counselor Signature Approved by Campus Principal Signature Date

-Campus Principal Signatu re

-NOTE: This form is DUE by the last Frida ay of September.
+NOTE: This form is DUE by the last Friday of September.